sglavoie/sglavoie.github.io/content/learnings/0036_the_effective_engineer_book_summary.md

 # Introduction

-This wonderful, mostly non-technical book is a compilation of the best practices and lessons learned by the author, [Edmond Lau](https://edmondlau.co/), during his impressive career as a software engineer.
+This wonderful, mostly non-technical book is a compilation of the best practices and lessons learned by the author, [Edmond Lau][edmond], during his impressive career as a software engineer.
 It is a must-read for anyone who wants to improve their skills and become more effective at what they do.
 The following are short excerpts from the condensed knowledge found in the book, sprinkled with some minor comments of my own along the way.
-These are extracted from the book’s takeaway sections and headings: I wholeheartedly recommend [reading the work](https://www.effectiveengineer.com/) in its entirety for an immersive exposure to the fantastic storytelling capabilities of Edmond!
+These are extracted from the book’s takeaway sections and headings: I wholeheartedly recommend [reading the work][effective-website] in its entirety for an immersive exposure to the fantastic storytelling capabilities of Edmond!

 ---